akr-38/investor-dashboard-scraping-and-storing/README.md

 python main.py
 ```

 The script will handle the scraping and store the processed data in the `registration_stats` table of your database.
-The final data schema will look like this:
-A sample of the stored data is shown below: